-- Tigress does one of these upon seeing Po first using the goofy dragon costume during the Stealth Mode sequence.
+- Tigress does this again upon seeing Po first using the goofy dragon costume during the Stealth Mode sequence.

 - Po does a slight one himself when his hat-throwing trick turns out to be a Failed Attempt at Drama.

 - Family-Unfriendly Death: The film is significantly darker than the first was.
 At first, the deaths are off-screen, but still pretty gruesome, like getting blown to bits by a giant cannon, and being ripped apart by wolves.
 However, the one that really takes the cake is the Wolf Boss.
 Shen throws a knife in his stomach.
 On screen.
-Given that up to that point all deaths happened off camera and the generally cartoonish and larger than life violence, it was very shocking to see such a graphic, cold blooded killing.
+Given that up to that point all deaths happened off camera and the generally cartoonish and larger-than-life violence, it is very shocking to see such a graphic, cold-blooded killing.
 Immediately after being hit by the knife, however, the Wolf Boss exits the movie, so a corpse is never seen, but heavily implied.
 Then of course, there's the genocide of the pandas which, while relatively low-key, is still freaking genocide.
-The death of Po's mother stands out, as we last see her leaving baby Po in a radish basket, running off-screen with the wolves chasing her, and then nothing but Po's crying as the scene fades away.
+The death of Po's mother stands out, as we last see her leaving baby Po in a radish crate, luring the wolves and Lord Shen away off-screen, and then nothing but Po's crying as the scene fades away.

-- Fastball Special: Tigress performs this twice with Po in a move he calls "Double Death Strike".
+- Fastball Special: Tigress throws Po twice in a move he calls "Double Death Strike".
 The second time, Mantis performs this with Tigress so that she can get up enough momentum to pull the same trick with Po in a broken rickshaw.
 The force is so strong it leaves a trail of flames in the road.